mrmdlab/Segmenthor/README.md

 ### IMPORTANT
 - Ctrl+Z, undo one control point
     - when undo the first operation, don't predict mask, becasue there're no more control points
-- restrict the total number of processes can't exceed that of `ncpu`
-    - in fact, no need to limit the slices to be parsed.
-If it exceeds ncpu, it will be slow, but it has to wait longer.
-    - let the processes wait until previous processes are done
 - encrypt software
     - fast mock account verification
     - Nuitka compilation